Approximately 6 minutes to read

 Love your writing.
 It was so easy to get lost in.
 You've got a knack for detail and I'm so glad you didn't end it with a cliffhanger.
 Like your use of 'winter' as a subtle theme.
 Best of luck in the contest and thanks for sharing.

-over 2 years ago Emma Kemp said:
+almost 3 years ago Emma Kemp said:

 Although I'm currently enjoying summer, this gave me a craving for a blazing fire and some hot chocolate :) Your descriptions are bliss, and your characters.... well, I loved every bit of it - such fantastic writing!
 I'm glad you included the proper pronunciation of her name (yup, I was saying it wrong), and that there was a hint of bittersweet mourning - instant depth for your characters.
 You've created a beautiful piece here, good luck in the comp!

-over 2 years ago L. R. Bauer said:
+almost 3 years ago L. R. Bauer said:

 Linda D recommended this piece to me, and I'm so glad she did; it was excellent.
 Your descriptions and diction were absolutely superb.
 I also liked the way you started the story by introducing Mrs. Donahue and then Edaline next.
 The little details sprinkled throughout, like Charles telling Edaline to always learn how things work, really gave this piece a lot of depth.